StatesCasinos Editorial Team Reviewed by StatesCasinos Editorial Team · Updated

 Complete Land-Based Gaming Guide · 2026

-Five tribal resort destinations across the Great Plains, plus a statewide network of licensed charitable gaming venues in Fargo, Bismarck, Grand Forks, and Minot.
+North Dakota has five tribal casino resorts and a separate network of licensed charitable gaming venues in Fargo, Bismarck, Grand Forks, Minot, and other communities.

-North Dakota offers 16 land-based casino venues across 11 cities — from federally regulated tribal properties to commercial card rooms, racinos, and casino cruises.
-StatesCasinos tracks every legal gaming venue in the state with verified addresses, available games, and on-site amenities.
+North Dakota offers 16 land-based casino venues across 11 cities.
+The directory covers federally regulated tribal properties, commercial card rooms, racinos, and casino cruises, with verified addresses, available games, and on-site amenities.

 This guide covers the full scope of land-based gambling in North Dakota: the legal framework, every tribal and commercial venue, available game categories, regulatory authorities, minimum gambling age, and the closest full-service casinos across state lines for residents seeking a broader gaming experience.